henry-anyimadu/MockOS/README.md

 Names: Jonah Sachs, Henry Anyimadu, Kelenna Eke-Okoro

-Lab #5 for CSE 332: Intro to Object-Oriented Programming in C++
+Final project for CSE 332: Intro to Object-Oriented Programming in C++

 Division of work:
 - For the studios we worked collaboratively, scheduling meetings in person and divvying up work asynchronously.